rivassec/efi-bruteforce/README.md

 ## 📸 Demo (Optional)

 > Coming soon: a short clip of the Teensy cycling through PINs on a locked MacBook Air.

+### 📚 Background

+This project was inspired by a real-world recovery scenario involving a locked MacBook Pro.
+The original research detailed the motivation, hardware decisions, and methodology behind this automation.

+It documents:
+- Why Teensy was chosen over Arduino
+- How firmware behavior influenced delay tuning
+- Ethical motivations for use on personally owned hardware

+This script emerged from that exploratory work and was refined through open source contributions and testing.